DiyaWadhwani/RecipeHub-FunctionalReact/README.md

 ## Welcome to RecipeHub!

 RecipeHub is a collaborative web application that combines the collaborative spirit of GitHub with the culinary delights of recipes.
 Explore, customize, and share a wide variety of recipes contributed by users from around the world.
+This branch contains the tests required to ensure that the application runs as expected.

 ## Key Features